 Don’t let the word “analytics” send you to sleep.
 Boring data might seem like the opposite of creating art, but it would amaze you to know how often they go hand in hand.

 Use the analytics provided by your social media accounts for similar data.
-You don’t have to do a deep dive on the statistics, but you can get a sense for what’s working and what’s not.
+You don’t have to dive deep into the statistics, but you can get a sense of what’s working and what’s not.
+And when it is working, do more of it!

 Get Someone in Your Corner

-There’s a huge number of companies out there who will help you with marketing and PR for your art.
-This isn’t like working with a traditional label.
-They won’t own the rights to your music or anything like that.
+There’s a massive number of companies out there who will help you with marketing and PR for your art.
+This isn’t like working with a traditional label, and they won’t own the rights to your music or anything like that.

 With a promo firm, you’ll probably achieve results you couldn’t have alone.
 The trade-off is the cost.
 You’ll need deep pockets to make the most of this kind of service.